-Over the last decade, given the increasing availability of regional economic data, the topic of regional economic forecasting has also become increasingly widespread in academic literature.
+Over the last decade, alongside the increasing availability of regional economic data, the topic of regional economic forecasting has become increasingly widespread in academic literature.
 For instance, Baltagi and Li (2004) and Baltagi and Li (2006) showed the forecast superiority of spatial panel data models in predicting demand equation for cigarettes and liquor across the US.
 Estimating models at a higher level of disaggregation has fostered the need to implement specifications to consider the interdependence between different territories.
 In this way, many authors accounted for spatial effects to capture regional spillovers either when dealing with GVA, see Baltagi et al. (2014) and Girardin and Kholodilin (2011) or by investigating labour market performance, see Cueto et al. (2015), Vega and Elhorst (2016), Watson and Deller (2017), Kosfeld and Dreger (2019), Longhi and Nijkamp (2007), Fingleton et al. (2015), Fingleton (2019), Mayor and Patuelli (2012), among others.
+Long et al. (2019) use an SDPD model to improve the tourism demand forecast of 341 cities in China one year ahead.

 While many studies focus on regions and other administrative entities below the national level, most of the empirical literature on GDP/GVA regional forecasting is conducted at the national level.
-Exceptions are the studies of Arkadievich Kholodilin et al. (2008), Girardin and Kholodilin (2011) and Baltagi et al. (2014), whose works are at the NUTS-2 (regional/subnational) level.
+Exceptions are the studies of Arkadievich Kholodilin et al. (2008), Girardin and Kholodilin (2011) and Baltagi et al. (2014), whose works are at the

+NUTS-2 (regional/subnational) level.
 Arkadievich Kholodilin et al. (2008) considered a SDPD model to forecast the annual growth rate of real GDP of 16 German Länder (states), finding that SEM and SLM produce lower RMSE especially at longer horizons.
 Using a panel of 31 Chinese regions, Girardin and Kholodilin (2011) implemented multistep forecasts of the annual real gross regional product (GRP) growth rates.
 In the spirit of Arellano and Bond (1991) and Mutl (2006), Baltagi et al. (2014) show how the GMM estimator applied to a SDPD model with spatially correlated disturbances improves the forecast performance by a big margin: the gain in forecasting accuracy is higher when accounting for both heterogeneity and endogeneity in the 255 NUTS-2 European regions of the model.
 In addition, these studies produce forecasts ranging from five (Arkadievich Kholodilin et al., 2008) up to fifteen (Girardin and Kholodilin, 2011) years ahead, where most of the regional forecasting papers focus on either the short term (one year ahead) or the medium term (up to three years ahead).